Enumerative Coding for Line Polar Grassmannians with applications to codes: Prefix enumeration

-Hence, this case contributes $(q^{2n-t-2}(q^{n-(t+1)/2}-1)(q^{n-(t+3)/2}+1)$ to $n_{\fq}(S,n)$.
+Hence, this case contributes $q^{2n-t-2}(q^{n-(t+1)/2}-1)(q^{n-(t+3)/2}+1)$ to $n_{\fq}(S_t,n)$.

-\item\fbox{$(\gamma,\delta)=(0,0)$.} We need to compute $n_{\fq}(S_{0,0},n)$, i.e. the number of solutions of the following system in the unknowns $x_{t+2},\ldots,x_{2n+1},y_{t+2},\ldots,y_{2n+1}$
+\item\fbox{$n_{\fq}(S_{0, 0}, n)$.} We need to compute $n_{\fq}(S_{0,0},n)$, i.e. the number of solutions of the following system in the unknowns $x_{t+2},\ldots,x_{2n+1},y_{t+2},\ldots,y_{2n+1}$:

-We shall refer to the system in the unknowns $x_{t+3},\ldots,x_{2n+1},y_{t+3},\ldots,y_{2n+1}$ obtained from~\eqref{S9p} by removing the unknowns $x_{t+2}$ and $y_{t+2}$ as the ``reduced'' system.
-With arguments similar to those of A.\ref{A3q}.\ref{A3p2}) we see that each solution of the reduced system corresponds to $q^2$ solutions of~\eqref{S9p}.
+We shall refer to the system in the unknowns $x_{t+3},\ldots,x_{2n+1},y_{t+3},\ldots,y_{2n+1}$ obtained from~\eqref{S9p} by removing the unknowns $x_{t+2}$ and $y_{t+2}$ as the ``reduced'' one.
+With arguments similar to those of Case~A.\ref{A3q}.\ref{A3p2} we see that each solution of the reduced system corresponds to $q^2$ solutions of~\eqref{S9p}.
 However, there are also solutions of~\eqref{S9p} not arising from the reduced system.
-These solutions correspond to cases in which $y_{t+2}\neq0$ and $y_{t+3}=\cdots=y_{2n+1}=0$; that is, they are of the form
+These solutions correspond to cases in which $y_{t+2}\neq0$ and $y_{t+3}=\cdots=y_{2n+1}=0$; that is, the representative matrix of the totally singular lines considered in these cases is